adobe/umapi-cli/README.md

 2. Prefix invocations of the `umapi` command with `poetry run` (e.g. `poetry run umapi --help`).
 This runs the `umapi` entrypoint from the project's virtual environment.

+> **Note:** if you are doing development work on the tool and wish to see full
+> error information when an error occurs, set the `UMAPI_DEBUG` environment
+> variable to `1`.
+This will dump more information on the error including a
+> stack trace.

 # Getting Help